-The Bodhisatta was once a tree fairy and resided near a famous brahmin priest.
+The Bodhisatta was once a tree fairy and he lived near a famous brahmin priest.
 When it was time to offer a Feast for the Dead, the priest had his students take a goat down to the river to bathe and groom him and feed him a final meal.
-Nearing death, the goat became aware of his past lives and broke out in joyous laughter because he knew his impending death would free him from misery.
-But the laughter turned to wails of compassion for the priest when he realized the killing would lead to the priest’s karmic suffering.
-The students asked the goat why he both laughed and wept and he told them he would answer this question in front of their master.
+Nearing death, the goat became aware of his past lives and broke out in joyous laughter, but then the laughter turned to tears.
+The students asked the goat why he both laughed and cried, and he told them he would answer this question in front of their master.

 The Bodhisatta had seen these events and magically materialized seated cross-legged in mid-air to preach about the consequences of killing to the crowd that had gathered.
 He filled them with the fear of hell and all who heard him speak lived righteous lives from that point on.